alephium/www/src/content/news/ai-powered-improved-docs-explaining-alephium-full-node-code-6795667fac02/index.md

 ---

-You are invited to take a look at the documentation, and if you need any assistance, you are welcome to reach out in the community channels on [Discord](/discord), and <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a>.
-And follow <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">@alephium on Twitter</a> to stay up-to-date.
+You are invited to take a look at the documentation, and if you need any assistance, you are welcome to reach out in the community channels on [Discord](/discord), and <a href="https://t.me/alephiumgroup" >Telegram</a>.
+And follow <a href="https://twitter.com/alephium" >@alephium on Twitter</a> to stay up-to-date.